manasa-arun/python/content/en/Tips/or-keyword-in-python.md

 ---
 title: "Python 'or' keyword usage, examples"
-description: "The 'or' keyword is one of the keyword out of thirty-five keywords in python"
+description: "The 'or' keyword is one of the keyword out of thirty-five keywords in Python"
 date: "2022-09-07T12:00:05+09:00"
 draft: false
 link: "'or' keyword"
 author: "harika"
 ---

-## python `or` keyword
+## Python `or` keyword

-1. The `or` keyword is one of the keyword out of thirty-five keywords in python.
+1. The `or` keyword is one of the keyword out of thirty-five keywords in Python.
-2. python `or` keyword is a logical operator that evaluates to True if either of the operands is True, and False otherwise.
+2. Python `or` keyword is a logical operator that evaluates to True if either of the operands is True, and False otherwise.

-## python `or` keyword Uses
+## Python `or` keyword Uses

  The `or ` keyword is used to combine two Boolean expressions and return a single Boolean value.